deltaquebec/dquigley.dev/_posts/2025-12-24-gift-exchange.md

 </p>

 If you draw first, celebrate quietly.
 If you draw second, negotiate a trade, or offer to swap positions with someone in the middle who does not realize they're getting a bad deal.

-## Finding 3: consensus creates carnage

-Not all gift pools are equal.
-I simulated three different "valuation structures": independent preferences; correlated preferences; negative correlated preferences:

-1. every player's valuations are randomly generated; there is no correlation between what you want and what I want; in this way, one person's trash really is another's treasure;
-2. gifts have objective "quality" that everyone partially agrees on; personal taste still varies, but there is consensus that the $100 gift card is better than the novelty socks, for example; in this model, some gifts are just *better*;
-3. players split into camps with opposing tastes (the wine lovers and the teetotalers, for example).
-Your gain is not my loss, because I did not want that thing anyway.

-**Correlated preferences increased stealing by 47%.**

-When consensus exists, desirable gifts become contested resources.
-The early opener who unwraps something universally good becomes a target for everyone in the order; chains get longer as players fight over the same prizes, and the drama escalates!

-Under independent preferences, conflict naturally dissipates: you steal the wine; I did not want the wine.
-I take the book; you did not want the book.

-Negative correlation was the most peaceful.
-Almost definitionally, every steal takes something the victim would not have ranked highly in the first place; aggression is muted because the incentives do not collide.

-If you want peace, curate gifts that are weird and subjective, things that will appeal intensely to specific people, but leave others cold.
-If you want a bloodbath, add one obviously premium item; that gift will be stolen four times and generate 80% of the evening's drama.

 ## Finding 4: optimal strategy backfires